Margaret (singer): 2012–2013: Breakthrough with "Thank You Very Much"

 While Margaret was blogging, she was approached by talent agent and her future manager Sławomir Berdowski, who became interested in working with her after hearing her recording of Adele's song "Right as Rain".
 Berdowski arranged for Margaret to work with music producers Thomas Karlsson, Joakim Buddee and Ant Whiting, who wrote her debut single "Thank You Very Much".
 Shortly after recording the song, Margaret signed with the Swedish record label Extensive Music.
 The label also signed a distribution deal with Universal Music Poland's Magic Records to release Margaret's music in Poland.
 In May 2012, Margaret debuted "Thank You Very Much" at the 2012 Sopot TOPtrendy festival, and the song was released to Polish contemporary hit radio.
 Shortly thereafter, Margaret's management decided to remove the song from radio playlists and develop a promotional plan before re-releasing it.

 "Thank You Very Much" and its music video were released for digital download in February 2013.
-The song achieved commercial success in Poland, becoming the country's third-best-selling digital single of 2013 by a Polish artist.
+The song achieved commercial success in Poland, becoming the country's third-best-selling Polish digital single of 2013.
 Margaret worked with director Chris Piliero on the track's music video, which featured her surrounded by 30 nude extras.
 The video was removed by YouTube for violating the site's policy against nudity and sexual content, but was later restored with age restrictions.
 Following this, Margaret expressed her support for the right to nudity under the slogan "Liberty, Equality, Fraternity," and criticised YouTube for censorship.
 The video received substantial media coverage, which contributed to the international success of "Thank You Very Much".
 A year after its release, the video was featured on the website 9GAG, which led to a surge in its YouTube traffic, resulting in a gain of more than 500,000 views within 24 hours.
 In June 2013, Margaret travelled to Germany to promote "Thank You Very Much" with a live performance on ZDF Fernsehgarten ("ZDF Television Garden").
 After her appearance on the show, the single peaked at number 38 in Austria and at number 41 in Germany.

 Margaret's second single, "Tell Me How Are Ya", was released in July 2013 on her first extended play (EP), All I Need, which reached number 50 on the Polish albums chart.
 She represented Poland at the July 2013 Baltic Song Contest in Sweden, where she performed "Thank You Very Much" and an EP track, "I Get Along", finishing second out of ten competitors.
 Margaret was nominated in several categories at the 2013 Eska Music Awards, including Best Female Artist, Best Debut, Best Hit, and Best Music Video (both for "Thank You Very Much"), and won the latter.
 She was also nominated for Best Polish Act at the 2013 MTV Europe Music Awards.
 In December 2013, Margaret embarked on a promotional tour of Italy, where "Thank You Very Much" peaked at number 22 on the official singles chart.